Pasparto/Covid19-and-VIX/README.md

 covid19-and-VIX

 ## Description
-This GitHub repository contains data visualizations and analysis related to the COVID-19 pandemic and the VIX index.
+This repository contains data visualizations and analysis related to the COVID-19 pandemic and the VIX index.
 It includes visualizations of the changes in the US stock market and the VIX index since February 2020, as well as a comparison of the covid-19 death cases and the VIX indexes over the same period.
 Additionally, the repository includes an analysis of the correlation between the two indexes and the impact of the pandemic on the stock market.

-covid19 - gmaps notebook:
+###### covid19 - gmaps notebook:
 This file contains a Python script that uses Google Maps API to visualize the spread of COVID-19 throughout the world.
 The script uses data from the Johns Hopkins University Coronavirus Resource Center to plot the locations of confirmed COVID-19 cases on an interactive map.
 It also includes a graph showing the total number of confirmed cases in each country.

 Important functions inside covid19 and VIX notebook: